Definition of trade creation

-- Domestic producers will sell less as consumer buy cheaper imports (decline in producer surplus is shown by area 1)
+- Domestic producers will sell less as consumers buy cheaper imports (decline in producer surplus is shown by area 1)

 - Government lose tax revenue (from import tariffs) (shown by area 3)

 The impact of trade creation will depend upon:

-- Elasticity of demand and supply.
+- The elasticity of demand and supply.
 If demand and supply are inelastic, the net gain will be much lower.

 However, there are more potential benefits of reducing tariffs.